ccodwg/Covid19Canada/README.md

 # Acknowledgements
 We want to thank all individuals and organizations across Canada who have been willing and able to report data in as open and timely a manner as possible.

 Please see below for a recommended citation of this dataset.
-A number of individuals have contributed to the specific data added here and their names and details are listed below, as well as on our [website] (https://opencovid.ca/about/).
+A number of individuals have contributed to the specific data added here and their names and details are listed below, as well as on our [website](https://opencovid.ca/about/).

 # Specific Contributors